-On-site Sunday morning education returns on September 12 with a variety of opportunities for the whole family.
-Sunday morning classes will begin at 10:15 am
+On-site Sunday morning education features a variety of opportunities for the whole family.
+All Sunday morning classes begin at 10:15 am

 Adult Sunday School with Small Groups: The Gospel of Mark